-Dating violence education that is age-appropriate shall be incorporated into the school program.
+Dating violence education for students shall be ageappropriate and conducted by trained staff members or a professional.
 Dating violence education shall include, but not be limited to, defining dating violence, recognizing dating violence warning signs, and identifying characteristics of healthy dating relationships.

-The administration will be responsible for ensuring that this dating violence policy is published in the school district's student-parent handbook or an equivalent such publication.
-Parents and legal guardians shall be informed of the dating violence policy by such other means as the administration determines appropriate.
-If requested, parents or legal guardians shall be provided a copy of the dating violence policy and relevant information.
+The administration will be responsible for ensuring that this dating violence policy is published in the District's student-parent handbook or an equivalent such publication.
+Parent/guardian shall be informed of the dating violence policy by such other means as the administration determines appropriate.
+If requested, parents or legal guardians shall be provided a copy of the dating violence policy and relevant information and given the opportunity to meet with the Principal or other person designated by the Principal to discuss any questions they may have.